LSU-UE4/UE5-Level-Design/ramps2/README.md

 ##### `Step 3.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Go back to the game and now lets make the ramp a different slope.
 Lets make it less steep.
 Select the second ramp and change the **X** Static Mesh Scale and make it `15`.
-This removes our edited ramp and it is rectangular again.
-This change will make it a cube again and get rid of the previous ramp.
+Reposition the mesh back into place.

 https://user-images.githubusercontent.com/5504953/127902011-7c375442-8faa-45f1-b8d2-bc4bf8894f14.mp4